chimera-linux/chimera-linux.github.io/index.md

 ## Chimera Linux

-**The project is currently heavily WIP.** It does not yet include a kernel or an init system, and the packaging is rough (both the build system and the templates themselves are in the state of flux).
+**The project is currently heavily WIP.** It does not yet include a kernel or an init system, so it cannot boot yet.
+The package build system and core collection are stabilizing rapidly.

+For specific questions, read our [FAQ](./faq.html).

 Chimera is a Linux distribution with the following goals:

 - Built entirely with LLVM
-- No GNU components in base system
+- Few to no GNU or GPL3 components in base system
 - FreeBSD-based userland
-- Binary packaging based, with a fast source build system
+- Binary packaging and a well designed source build system
 - Bootstrappable
 - Portable